 This course discusses the professional, ethical, and leadership issues associated with commissioning.
 It is designed to introduce students to the ethical dimensions of the profession of arms and the underlying theoretical leadership theories that enhance individual and group performance, and to models of effective decision-making.
 The course includes readings and discussions on the major ethical theories and decision frameworks distinguishing right from wrong, the nature of military professionalism and the ethical obligations, the foundations of professional military ethics, individual difference factors in moral development, situational factors that foster or undermine ethical behaviour, psychological models of ethical decision-making and action, motivation theories and applications, power and influence, group dynamics and team building, leadership theories and applications, and decision-making models.
 Students are encouraged to demonstrate their understanding and integration of the material through assigned readings and case study analyses.

-Students taking this course cannot take PSE/PSF401 for credit.
-Only offered through the Division of Continuing Studies.
-Please refer to the Division of Continuing Studies for more information.
+Exclusion: Students taking this course cannot take PSE/PSF401 for credit.